 Another simple method of calculating per capita use is to divide the total water produced by the population served.
 This method provides a good estimate of the relative magnitude of the per capita use when all the information needed for the OSE GPCD calculator is not available.
-Using this simpler method, per capita usage was 203 gpd in 2011 (based on adjusted production) for Town of Silver City customers (not including the water association water sales), all sectors.
-Per capita use for the residential sector was 116 gpd in 2011.
+Using this simpler method, per capita usage for all sectors was 203 gpd in 2011, based on (1) the adjusted production of 762,212,902 gallons for Town of Silver City customers (not including the water association water sales) and (2) a Silver City population of 10,315 (from census data).
+Per capita use for the residential sector only was 116 gpd in 2011.

 Billing and production totals do not always compare well, with billing totals exceeding production totals in some months.
-This is thought to be due to the lag time between production and customer meter readings (Esqueda, 2012).
+The lag time between production and customer meter readings may contribute to the discrepancy between billing and production totals (Esqueda, 2012).
 Production well meters are read on the first business day of each month for the previous monthly period.
 Customer meters are read between the 1st and 20th of each month (Esqueda, 2012).
 For the 2011 data, the non-revenue water is about 8 percent.
 A much more detailed analysis of the billed versus production data, using the IWA/AWWA water audit methodology, is provided in Section 3.7.